 - A Boarding Assistant / House Mother

 - A Boarding Tutor

 - Senior Boarding Staff

-- Matron / Assistant Matron
+- Matron

-- The school Doctors
+- The School Doctors

 - The school counsellor

-- Help-lines [posted around Boarding]
+- Help-lines

 - A Designated Teacher

 - Although a Designated Teacher may not be available in Boarding on a given evening, Boarders should know that they can speak to a Designated Teacher first thing in the morning.
 However, staff may contact a Designated Teacher who may be able to come in to boarding that evening.

-18.7 OTHER PROCEDURES
+18.6 OTHER PROCEDURES